 And that is as far as our beer knowledge would go.
 After we talked about the beer we never recorded anything to have a record of what beers we drank.
-This is where I wanted to take a deliberate approach and write down what I see, smell, taste, etc. I will use different books and resources to help with my knowledge and pallet.
+This is where I wanted to take a deliberate approach and write down what I see, smell, taste, etc. I will use different books and resources to help with my knowledge and palate.

-This blog is to help with my personal knowledge of beer and to share with everyone what I think about the beers I try, breweries I visit, memories I have and share different resources.
+This blog is to help with my personal knowledge of beer and to share with everyone what I think about the beers I try, breweries I visit, memories I have, and share different resources.

 Enjoy!
 Contact me for anything (advice, resources, comments, shout-outs, and trades!).

 In the beginning, I did not like craft beer.
 My pallet was not mature enough to truly enjoy everything beer has to offer.
 I wanted a cheap lake beer like Coors Light, Rolling Rock, Tecate, Corona, etc. I was truly introduced to craft beer by my good friend Jeremy in grad school.
 He invited a few friends over for a beer tasting and he went all out.
 He probably had over 50 beers that he got from all over the world and many different styles.
 We went around one by one and he talked about each beer’s background, tasting notes, etc.

 The beer that sparked my interest to learn more about craft beer was Rogue Hazelnut Nectar Brown.
 As I got more and more into craft beer I was still only a fan of Browns, Amber Ales, Porters, and Stouts.
 I did not like hoppy beers (yet) because my pallet was still maturing.